 The Village is committed to seeking to fill its boards and commissions with a diverse mix of residents which includes, but is not limited to, different races, ethnicities, religions, genders, sexual orientations, ages, and socio-economic differences.

 There are currently vacancies on the following boards and commissions:

-- Building Code Board of Appeals, there is one vacancy.
+- Building Code Board of Appeals, there are two vacancies.

 - Electrical Commission, there are currently two vacancies.

 - Historic Preservation Commission, there is one vacancy.